| | | | | | |

 Instructions

-- Heat the butter or olive oil a large skillet over medium heat.
-Add the ground beef and cook for 3 minutes, stirring and breaking up frequently.
-Add the onions and continue cooking until the onions are translucent and the beef is no longer pink.
+• Heat the butter or vegetable oil in a Dutch oven over medium heat.
+Add the ground beef and cook for 4 minutes, undisturbed, until browned on the bottom.
+Break the ground beef up and add the diced onions.
+Continue cooking, stirring frequently, until the onions are translucent and the beef is no longer pink.
+Drain off any excess fat.

-- Add the minced garlic and continue to cook for 1 minute longer.
-Add the tomatoes and tomato paste.
+• Add the minced garlic and continue to cook for 1 minute longer.
+Add the diced tomatoes, crushed tomatoes, and tomato paste.
 Bring the sauce mixture to a boil.
 Reduce the heat to low and cook for about 5 minutes longer.
 Taste and season with salt and pepper, as needed.

 Nutrition